Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-There are 2 types radiation therapy for prostate cancer:
+There are 2 types of radiation therapy for prostate cancer:

-Internal radiation or brachytherapy, which uses tiny radioactive seeds or tubes to send radiation to your prostate
+Internal radiation or brachytherapy.
+This type of therapy uses tiny radioactive seeds or tubes put into your body to send radiation to your prostate

 You may be treated with one or both types of therapy.

 If you are going to get radiation therapy, a radiation oncologist will create a treatment plan for you.
 This is a doctor who specializes in treating cancer with radiation therapy.
 Each person’s treatment plan is different.
 Your plan will include the type of radiation you will have.
 It will also include how often and for how long you will have the treatment.

 Your healthcare provider may advise radiation therapy if: